The email marketing industry has seen a lot of change over the last year.

-In EngageBay, users have the option of customizing preset templates or creating a template from scratch.
+In EngageBay, users have the option of customizing preset templates or creating an email form from scratch.

-The template library is theme-based and organized from newsletters to sales announcements.
+The template library is theme-based and organized into sections (newsletters, sales announcements, etc).

-The visual editor allows content blocks, making it easy for non-designers to rework or edit the layout.
-The template allows for easy photo and video upload — which it saves in a convenient media repository.
+The visual editor uses content blocks, making it easy for non-designers to rework or edit the layout.
+The template allows for easy photo and video uploads that are saved in a convenient media repository.